redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

 Now open the partnership page.
 This page shows the company's partners.
 Each partner is identified by an image with a long description.
-The block used is the Text block, so feel free to play with this content tpe.
+The block used is the Text block, so feel free to play with this content type.

 The leadership page
 ~~~~~~~~~~~~~~~~~~~

 Now open the leadership page.
 This page shows the company's team members.
 Each member
-has a picture and a long description that decribes the team member.
+has a picture and a long description that describes the team member.

 To represent a member there is a dedicated block, so remove the default content
 and add a new "Bootbusiness Member".
 Feel free to play with this Block.